-- The IASB paper points out that the initial measurement of a liability incurred in exchange for cash (usually a borrowing) includes the price put on the borrower's own credit risk (adjusted for collateral etc).
-The paper also points out that, barring evidence to the contrary, the cash exchange amount usually represents the fair value in that market on the transaction date.
-In the case of a bond issued at market rate, the proceeds of the bond represent the transaction date fair value of the future payments promised to bond holders.
-Thus, the transaction price and day one fair value of such a liability will reflect own credit risk. - The paper goes on to explain that a commonly-heard argument is that there is no conceptual reason why: - (a) the initial measurement of only some liabilities should include own credit risk.
-Either it should be included in all initial measures or in none; and - (b) subsequent measurement of a liability should include the effect of changes in only some of the factors that were included in the initial measurement. - FRAG believes that it is over-stating the case to say that there is "no conceptual reason" for there to be differences in the way own credit risk is treated on initial recognition and subsequently.
+- The DP points out that the initial measurement of a liability incurred in exchange for cash (usually a borrowing) includes the price put on the borrower's own credit risk (adjusted for collateral etc). - The DP goes on to explain that a commonly-heard argument is that there is no conceptual reason why: - (a) the initial measurement of only some liabilities should include own credit risk.
+Either it should be included in all initial measures or in none; and - (b) subsequent measurement of a liability should include the effect of changes in only some of the factors that were included in the initial measurement. - 5 EFRAG believes that it is over-stating the case to say that there is "no conceptual reason" for there to be differences in the way own credit risk is treated on initial recognition and subsequently.
 In our view, such an argument overlooks the need for information to be relevant. - (a) We agree that, if there is to be consistency of treatment between different instruments and at different times, either own credit risk needs always to be included in the measurement of liabilities or it needs always to be excluded.
 However, it is our understanding, based on the discussions we have had with users, that users do not place great value on consistency in this area. - (b) On the other hand, it is very important to users that the information they are provided with is as relevant as possible.
 It is our understanding that users do not consider the changes in liability amounts arising from changes in own credit risk to be relevant information; furthermore, they believe its inclusion in profit and loss and in the statement of financial position can actually obscure information that is relevant.
 That is, for example, why they tend to adjust those primary financial statements to remove the effect of changes in own credit risk.